DadCooksDinner

 Scale

-• 3 pounds Pork Western Ribs (pork shoulder, cut into 2-inch by 2-inch thick strips)
+• 3- to 4 pounds Pork Shoulder Ribs (Pork shoulder, cut into 2-inch by 2-inch thick strips)

 • 1 ½ teaspoons fine sea salt (If your rub is salt free, like my homemade rub)

-• 1 cup barbecue sauce (My recipe is here or substitute your favorite sauce)
+• 1 cup barbecue sauce (My homemade BBQ Sauce recipe is here or substitute your favorite sauce)

 Instructions

-1. Soak the wood: One hour before cooking, submerge the smoking wood chips in water.
+1. Soak the wood: One hour before cooking, submerge the smoking wood in water.
+Use wood chips with a gas grill, or wood chunks with a charcoal grill.

-2. Preheat the grill to 300°F: Preheat the grill, and set it up for indirect medium-low heat (300°F).
+2. Gas Grill - set up for indirect low heat (250°F to 300°F): Preheat the grill, and set it up for indirect low heat (250°F).
 On my Weber Summit, I preheat the grill with all burners set to high for 15 minutes, brush the grill grate clean, then I turn burner #4 down to medium, turn all the other burners off, and turn on my smoker burner.
 (If I didn't have the smoker burner, I'd leave another burner on medium.)

-3. Season the ribs: While the grill is heating up, sprinkle the ribs evenly with the salt and the barbecue rub.
+4. Season the ribs and add the wood to the grill: While the grill is heating up, sprinkle the ribs evenly with the salt and the barbecue rub.
 (If your barbecue rub already has salt in it, skip the salt.
 My homemade rub is salt free.)
-Drain the wood chips.
-If you don't have a smoker box on your grill, wrap the chips in an envelope of aluminum foil and poke a few holes in it for the smoke to escape.
+Drain the wood chips or wood chunks.
+In a gas grill, if you don't have a smoker box on your grill, wrap the chips in an envelope of aluminum foil and poke a few holes in it for the smoke to escape, then set it directly over the lit burner.
+(If you have a smoker box, use it instead).
+In a charcoal grill, add the wood chunks to the coals

 • Prep Time: 15 min